Updated May 2020 – Harmony Park is drive-through only until further notice due to Covid-19.

 Address: 431 Clouds Cove Road, Huntsville (map)

-Cost: $10 per person, kids 2 and under free; food buckets $5
+Cost: $10 per person (cash or check only), kids 2 and under free; food buckets $5

 You Might Also Like…